OpenNTF/generate-domino-update-site/README.md

 The tool performs several tasks to generate its result:

 1. Copies the features and plugins from the  `osgi/rcp/eclipe` and `osgi/shared/eclipse`  directories, converting unpacked folder artifacts back into Jar files
-2. If pointed to a Notes installation directory, it will do the same with the `framework` directory, which contains UI-specific plugins
+2. If pointed to a Windows Notes installation directory, it will do the same with the `framework` directory, which contains UI-specific plugins
-3. Generates `com.ibm.notes.java.api` and `com.ibm.notes.java.api.win32.linux` bundles using Domino's Notes.jar with a version matching today's date
+3. Generates `com.ibm.notes.java.api` and `com.ibm.notes.java.api.win32.linux` bundles using Domino's Notes.jar with a version matching today's date, if needed
 4. Creates a basic site.xml file
-5. Generates artifacts.jar and content.jar files using Eclipse's p2 generator
+5. Generates artifacts.jar and content.jar files

 ### Command Line Use